Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 #3: Injury History

-If you have a history of certain running injuries, you should consider your injuries when deciding what type of heel to toe drop running shoes are best for you.
+If you have a history of certain running injuries, you should consider your injuries when deciding what type of running shoes are best for you.

-Shoes with a high toe drop measurement will have a thicker heel.
-These can be ideal for runners who have a history of Achilles tendinitis because the higher heel height reduces the stretch and strain on the calf muscles and Achilles tendons.
+A pair of shoes with a high toe drop measurement will have a thicker heel.
+These can be ideal for runners with a history of Achilles tendinitis because the high heel height reduces the stretch and strain on the calf muscles and Achilles tendons.

 Because impact forces are highest at the moment of ground contact, you might prefer a running shoe with a higher toe drop.
-The thicker heel will allow you to land more toward the back of your foot.
+The thicker heel of higher-drop shoes will allow you to land more toward the back of your foot.

-Again, although biomechanists and running experts would discourage a heel striking pattern from both a running economy and injury risk standpoint, the reality is that the vast majority of runners are heel strikers.
+Again, although biomechanists and running experts would discourage a heel-striking pattern from both a running economy and injury rate standpoint, the vast majority of runners are heel strikers.

 A pair of pink running shoes.

-Unilaterally deciding to switch to zero drop running shoes because they are “better“ and you “should” be landing on your midfoot will only increase the risk of injury if you can’t actually change your running stride.
+Unilaterally deciding to switch to zero-drop running shoes because they are “better“ and you “should” be landing with a midfoot strike will only increase the risk of injury if you can’t actually change your running stride.

 Leave a Comment